Deadpoolmine/HITSZ-pac3man/search/README.md

 `python pacman.py -l trickySearch -p AStarFoodSearchAgent`

-Our UCS agent finds the optimal solution in about 13 seconds, exploring over 16,000 nodes.
+Our UCS agent finds the optimal solution in about 13 seconds, exploring over 16,000 nodes.a

 Any non-trivial non-negative consistent heuristic will receive 1 point.
 Make sure that your heuristic returns 0 at every goal state and never returns a negative value.
 Depending on how few nodes your heuristic expands, you'll get additional points: